yerkebulanomar/-jumystap-desktop/README.md

 # -jumystap-desktop

-Project 1 for nFactorial Intro to Web course
+Project 1 and 2 for nFactorial Intro to Web course